vinkar-89/vinkar-89/README.md

 ### Hi there 👋
 - 🛠️ Computer Science Undergraduate at Indian Institute of Technology Madras
-- 🔧 Currently Advanced Python
+- 🔧 Currently Advanced Python and Machine Learning
 - 💡 Built a calorie counting app using Flutter  - Khalories
-- 😁 Pronouns: The obvious

 <!--
 **vinkar-89/vinkar-89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.